kirillvelichko/my-kotlin-project/README.md

-SpringBoot app written with Kotlin and Gradle/Kotlin DSL:
+Test SpringBoot app with:
+- Gradle/Kotlin DSL
-- REST and SOAP via Feign http client
+- REST
 - HTTPs
-- Integration with RabbitMQ, producer side
+- Integration with RabbitMQ
-- Integration with Kafka, producer side
+- Integration with Kafka